tgodkev/tgodkev/README.md

 - 👋 Hi, I’m Kevin.
 - 👀 I’m interested in Web development and smoking meats.
 - 🌱 I’m currently using Vue with Nuxt.js
-- 💞️ I’m looking to collaborate on open source projects.
-- 📫 How to reach me kevin@kevinknight.io, or visit me at my website https://kevinknight.io
+- 📫 You can reach me at kevin@kevinknight.io, or visit me at my website https://kevinknight.io

 <!---
 tgodkev/tgodkev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.